Configuring the switches and ports

 1. For Breakout option, select Disable to disable breakout.
 Otherwise, select the desired option to enable breakout.

-The value in parenthesis indicates the number of lanes per port and the speed of each lane.
+The value in parentheses indicates the number of lanes per port and the speed of each lane.
 For example, the value "2x200G (4x50G)" indicates 2 ports of 200G speed each and each port uses four 50G lanes for a total of 400G speed and 8 lanes.

 You must select an option that corresponds to the speed of pluggables on the connected switch.